 How do I relieve my shortness of breath?

 If your shortness of breath is not severe, you can practice controlled breathing techniques such as pursed-lip and diaphragmatic breathing to improve your symptoms.
-You can also leave a fan on in your room as it may relieve the breathless feeling.
+You can also leave a fan on in your room as it may relieve the breathless feeling, though there are pros and cons to sleeping with a fan on.

 Orthopnea is highly uncomfortable, can ruin sleep, and is unsafe in certain situations.
 Even if your shortness of breath isn’t life-threatening, always contact your doctor if you have an unexplained difficulty breathing when lying down.
 The causes and severity differ from case-to-case, so it’s important to receive proper diagnosis and treatment options.